Rowing Machine Hints for Beginners – With A Beginner Workout!

 Row 300 meters at 20 strokes per minute

 Stretch and get a drink.
 Ready for more?
 Do two more rounds, either Increasing the stroke rate again to 24 and 26 strokes per minute or repeat this series of 20 and 22 strokes per minute.

 If you try this one, definitely let us know in the comments how you did!

-Rowing Machine Beginner Workouts – Beginners Program
+Rowing Machine Beginner Workouts – Rowing Training Program for Beginners

 The best way to get started with rowing is to follow a program specifically designed for that purpose.